alphagov/notifications-ruby-client/DOCUMENTATION.md

 email_reply_to_id: '8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-You can leave out this argument if your service only has one email reply to address, or you want to use the default email address.
+You can leave out this argument if your service only has one email reply-to address, or you want to use the default email address.

 ### Response